 How to slice a Cavalletti millefoglie

-The millefoglie I first purchased over a decade ago was the smallest one available: about seven inches wide and close to seven inches high.
+The millefoglie I first purchased well over a decade ago was the smallest one available: about seven inches wide and close to seven inches high.
 You need a razor sharp knife to cut it, simply because it's so delicate that applying pressure to the cake with a dull knife will squish out all its delectable fresh cream and zabaione filling.

 Alternatively you can use a super-thin, taught piece of wire - the kind you would use for beading – which easily cuts through the millefoglie.